rizac/skl-eval/README.md

 # skl-eval

-Program to run iteratively scikit learn evaluations from pre-built training and validation set(s): implement your own features, parameters and evaluation metrics in a configuration file, and let the program run iteratively any given combination of them.
+Program to run iteratively scikit-learn evaluations from pre-built training and validation set(s): implement your own features, parameters and evaluation metrics in a configuration file, and let the program run iteratively any given combination of them.